syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/charttypes.md

 * [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~Color.html) – used to change the color of the series.
 * [`StrokeWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~StrokeWidth.html) – used to change the stroke width of the series.
 * [`StrokeColor`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.PolarSeries~StrokeColor.html) – used to change the stroke color of the series, when draw type is set to Area.
-* [`PathEffect`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.PolarSeries~PathEffect.html) – used to render line with dashes, when draw type is set to Line.
+* [`PathEffect`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.PolarSeries~PathEffect.html) – used to render lines with dashes when the draw type is set to "Line".

 {% highlight c# %}
 [C#]